 That is no coincidence.
-There is about 3.0×10-21 % (practically it’s 0) chance that an arrangement of this magnitude happens accidentally, which is a sure confirmation of something very significant.
-You have about 20 billion times more chance on winning the Power ball.
+There is about 1.34-1869 % chance (practically it’s 0) that an arrangement of this magnitude happens accidentally, which is a sure confirmation of something very significant.
+You have about trillions times trillions times more chance on winning the Power ball.
 Imagine that!

 Our ancestors oriented their structures to a geo pole that appeared to be at that time at another location: Greenland.

 This completely new theory explains in the simplest possible way why there is still a thick ice sheet on Greenland.
 This also explains why there’s even an ice sheet present, while there’s nothing of the ice sheet left on Russia or Canada.

 The ice sheet gets thicker the closer we get to the pole.
 That is what we see on Antarctica today.
 The current North pole and the former North pole are shifted under an angle of about 14° in latitudinal direction.
 But the shift didn’t take place overnight.
 The shift took place over a period of about 50,000 years, between 110,000 and 60,000 years ago.